jingu1138/Keyword-RAG/README.md

 The dataset is provided in both PDF and text formats for flexible use in machine learning and information retrieval research.

 ## Authors
-- Jingu Kang, Kangmin Ahn
+- Jingu Kang and Kangmin Ahn
 - ICT Convergence Manufacturing Laboratory, Konkuk University